How it works

 - Connect it to its long-term power source: mains, battery, solar

 - Invite visitors to connect via targeted on-site promotion

 We have a knowledge base to help you with any queries but we are always available by phone or email to answer questions.
 But of course if you need us to build your site or create/upload content we can do that for you.
 Just ask.

 The customer experience

-Visitors can then browse the content in exactly the same way they would content on the internet.
+Visitors browse the content in exactly the same way they would a website on the internet.
 The only major difference is because an Info Point isn’t connected to the world wide web other external websites cannot be accessed.
 This means you have full control over what visitors can access.

 The world-famous Union Chain Bridge connecting England and Scotland has re-opened with solar-powered interpretation.